Tuesday, November 12, 2024

 Running away from home

-(I'm blogging my journey to the 2024 New York Marathon.
-You can help me get there.)
+(I'm blogging my journey to the 2024 New York Marathon.)

 For a long time, it's been a goal of mine to live and work someplace where the language is something other than English.
 I've studied French in school and I've studied a bit of Mandarin and Japanese.
 And Swedish.
 But I'd never had the opportunity to live in another language, to get comfortable enough to have casual conversations and say the things I want to say.